 Code provision Code requirement Comply: Yes / No Evidence Commentary / explanation 4.1 Landlords must have a person or team assigned to take responsibility for complaint handling, including liaison with the Ombudsman and ensuring complaints are reported to the governing body (or equivalent).
 This Code will refer to that person or team as the 'complaints officer'.
 This Yes a.
 Policy 8.7 and 9.1 b.
 Performance and assurance reporting on complaints trends, learning and performance to Committee and Board Extract from policy: Complaints will be dealt with impartially and confidentially by a 'complaints officer' - Need to change as interpreted incorrectly.
 The Customer Experience Manager has responsibility for the overall implementation and monitoring of this policy, driving learning and improvement, as is the organisation's designated Complaints Officer.
 The policy includes roles and responsibilities of complaint handling including the role of Board and Housing and Communities Committee (HACC) in seeking assurance.
-Section 11 includes role may be in addition to other duties. monitoring and review arrangements, these are: - Quarterly performance reporting on Level 1 complaints measure and TSM's (Board) - Annual Tenant Satisfaction Measure Perception survey (Board) - Quarterly complaints learning and case review report (HACC) - Customer Complaints and Feedback Report (Board) - Performance and Service Improvement Report, including self-assessment against the Complaint Handling Code (Board) 4.2 The complaints officer must have access to staff at all levels to facilitate the prompt resolution of complaints.
+Section 11 includes role may be in addition to other duties. monitoring and review arrangements, these are: Quarterly performance reporting on Level 1 complaints measure and TSM's (Board) Annual Tenant Satisfaction Measure Perception survey (Board) Quarterly complaints learning and case review report (HACC) Customer Complaints and Feedback Report (Board) Performance and Service Improvement Report, including self-assessment against the Complaint Handling Code (Board) 4.2 The complaints officer must have access to staff at all levels to facilitate the prompt resolution of complaints.
 They must also have the Yes a.
 Process b.
 Training records There is a cross-department bank of complaints investigators at all levels across the organisation.
 Complaints are allocated to an investigator with the relevant knowledge and skills to understand the issue and resolve quickly.
-Employees have received training in eradicating stigma, handling distressed customers and are authority an autonomy to act to resolv disputes promptly an fairly. e 'e required to resolve disputes quickly and fairly where possible within the complaints handling procedure.
+Employees have received training in eradicating stigma, handling distressed customers and are authority and autonomy to act to resolve disputes promptly and fairly. required to resolve disputes quickly and fairly where possible within the complaints handling procedure.
 HQN Training provided in Q1 to Complaint Investigators to ensure that they understand the requirements of the complaint handling code.
-Landlords a expected to prioritise complaint handling an culture of learning fro complaints.
-4.3 4.3 4.3 4.3 4.3 4.3 4.3 4 d a m All ff Yes ned of s nat are a.
+4.3 Landlords are expected to prioritise complaint handling and a culture of learning from complaints.
+All relevant staff must be suitably trained in the importance of complaint handling.
+It is important that complaints are seen as a core Yes a.
 Process b.
 Training records c.
 Monthly 'Learning from Complaints' meetings with Heads of Service Complaint Training with all staff in June 2023.
 Complaints Team share Housing Ombudsman cases and reports on our internal 'Learning Library' with all Service Managers Monthly 'Learning from Complaints' meetings with Heads of Service Nano Training and Housing Ombudsman E-Learning was undertaken with all employees and contractors in Q1 2024/25 to ensure customers are given the choice to make a complaint.

-service and must be resourced to handle complaints effectively HQN Training also provided in Q1 to Complaint Investigators to ensure that they understand the requirements of the complaint handling code. ,
+service and must be resourced to handle complaints effectively HQN Training also provided in Q1 to Complaint Investigators to ensure that they understand the requirements of the complaint handling code. --- ---